BurcutDragos/BurcutDragos/README.md

 Some aspects that characterize me are punctuality, honesty, perseverance and order.
 I have a clear analytical and synthetic spirit, acquired over the years of study.

 ### About me:
+- 📖 Studies:
+  - Master of Science: Computer Science and Engineering at Stefan cel Mare University of Suceava (Roumania) - 2023 to 2025;
+  - Bachelor of Science: Computers and Information Technology at Stefan cel Mare University of Suceava (Roumania) - 2016 to 2020;
+  - High School Diploma: Nicu Gane National College - Falticeni (Roumania) - 2012 to 2016;
 - 🔭 I’m currently working on my dissertation project.
 - 🌱 I’m currently learning:
   - <b>Programming Languages:</b>